 Off-campus Activities: During training week and Day Camp, we will sometimes do off-campus activities.
 Secret Service must check in with their supervisors before participating in off-campus activities.
 They must ride with an adult driver unless special permission is granted by a parent.
 Secret Service members will be required to sign-out and sign-in with the full-time staff member anytime they leave campus.
 If a secret service member need to leaves for any reason (doctor's appointment, practice, etc.), they will also need to observe the same sign-out and sign-in procedures.

 Code of Conduct and Disciplinary Action: Secret Service members will review and go over a code of conduct during training week.
+You can learn more about our code of conduct here.
 They will agree and sign to this code of conduct; it will outline expectations for behavior and review what is and is not appropriate.
 Any member of the staff that breaks this code of conduct will be subject to disciplinary action, as outlined in our handbook.
 Our procedure is as follows:

 1. A Verbal Warning

 2. A Written Warning (usually involving a formal meeting)